getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

     level="warning"
 %}

-From an existing Saved Query, click on the garbage bin icon on the top right-hand corner.
-After deleting a Saved Query, you'll be redirected back to the landing page.
+From an existing Saved Query, click on the garbage bin icon in the top right-hand corner.
+After deleting a Saved Query, you'll be redirected back to the homepage.

 ## Search Conditions